kauanrossii/Desafio-JS/README.md

 ### Description 📄

 A simple web ERP to phisical commerces, that allows search clients and products in local datas, and make orders according prices and quantities of products.
-Furthermore, there’s a login page with validations trough JSON archive of users and passwords.
+Furthermore, there’s a login page with validations through JSON archive of users and passwords.

 ### Why ❓